2022 Insurance Regulatory Summit

 Arkansas recently released specifications for the electronic filing of W-2s and 1099s.
 The 1099-NEC filing threshold for Arkansas has not changed.
 Arkansas requires 1099-NEC reporting for payments of/exceeding $2,500.
 Arkansas also requires 1099-NEC reporting where there is Arkansas withholding.

 The direct reporting requirement for Arkansas has changed.
 Arkansas participates in the CFS program.
 For tax year 2021, 1099-NEC is a CFS form.
 Arkansas will accept 1099-NEC through the CFS program.
 The method of filing has also changed.
 Arkansas will no longer accept filing by USBs for any 1099s.
 1099-NEC is due January 31.

-To review the current specifications for the electronic and 1099 filing requirements for Arkansas, please click here.
+To review the current specifications for the electronic and 1099 filing requirements for Arkansas for tax year 2022, please click here.

 California’s Franchise Tax Board has indicated it will require filing of Form 1099-NEC to the Board when the form reports payments made to a full- or part-time California resident or when reporting a California transaction.
 California will require filing by February 28 for paper filers and March 31 for electronic filers.
 California does not require the reporting of a state tax identification number in its electronic filings.